 National Geographic Traveler has proclaimed the region as ONE OF THE TOP 20 DESTINATIONS IN THE WORLD for 2013.
 Designated as a National Heritage Area, the valley is steeped in history, natural beauty, culture and a burgeoning food and farmer’s market scene.
 Among many attributes, it’s the oldest wine producing area in the country, and the magnificent scenery inspired artists whose works became the Hudson River School of Painters.
 Start planning your visit today!

-Fall in the Hudson Valley is Relaxed & Easy!
+Winter in the Hudson Valley is Relaxed & Easy!

 Discover the Hudson Valley when you visit more than 80 wine and craft beverage producers across the region of majestic landscapes and river views.
 On both sides of the river stretching 150 miles from the tip of Manhattan north to Albany, you’ll wind through charming villages, historic sites, farm to fork restaurants, and stunning state parks.
 Plan your trip today.
 Download the Hudson Valley Wine and Craft Beverage Map.